genome-nexus/genome-nexus/docs/Annotate-VCF-File.md

 ## VCF to MAF conversion

-To convert a Variant Call Format (VCF) file to Mutation Annotation Format (MAF), we recommend using the [vcf2maf Python tool](https://github.com/genome-nexus/annotation-tools/blob/master/vcf2maf.py).
+To convert a Variant Call Format (VCF) file to Mutation Annotation Format (MAF), we recommend using the [vcf2maf-lite Python tool](https://github.com/genome-nexus/vcf2maf-lite).
+It is a lightweight Python adaptation of the [vcf2maf Perl tool](https://github.com/mskcc/vcf2maf), that converts the VCF to MAF format without adding variant annotations.

-This tool is designed to support the conversion of VCF files from multiple callers to a standardized MAF format that can be easily used for downstream analysis.
-Note that this Python script is a rewritten version of the [vcf2maf Perl tool](https://github.com/mskcc/vcf2maf).

 ### Requirements